dev-academy-programme/curriculum/concepts/test-driven-development/README.md

 # Test Driven Development

 ## Overview
 Yay testing!
-Testing is industry standard - by not testing, you are accumulating <technical debt>.
+Testing is industry standard - by not testing, you will accumulate [technical debt](/concepts/technical-debt).

 Writing tests reduces costs by:
 - reducing bugs